How to look for records of... Death duties 1796-1903

 5.2 All death duty registers (country courts and PCC) 1796-1903

-To find an entry in the death duty registers you will first need to search the indexes to the registers online.
+To find an entry in the death duty registers you will first need to search the indexes (IR 27) to the registers online, see Step 1 below.
 The indexes provide you with the folio number you need to get to the right register.
-You will need to visit us to see the registers.
-From around 1858 onwards you will need to consult the original registers themselves but registers before that year have been copied onto microfilm.
+Registers up to 1857 are on microfilm, which has been digitised by FamilySearch.

 This is how you find a register entry:

 Go to findmypast.co.uk (£) and search for digitised images of the original indexes (from series IR 27) by the name of the person who died along with the year of death or the county where the person died, or both.